TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 This section provides examples scripts for X-chr analysis using both REGENIE and SAIGE

 1. X-CHR analysis using REGENIE
-2. X-chr analysis using SAIGE
+2. X-chr analysis using SAIGE (if cohort are using SAIGE already)

 ## Section 4: description of the summary results to provide for the X-chromosome analysis